 Satellites Bring Computer Vision to a Whole New Level

-When computer vision is deployed in satellites, its possibilities are boundless.
+When computer vision and ai applications are deployed in satellites, the possibilities are boundless.
 Consider the following:

 - Tackling deforestation.
 Computer vision and deep learning can help detect the number or specific species of trees in certain forests and parks to determine their growth or risk, and if deforestation is occurring, it can help to address the specific factors that could be causing it.